 Projects > My Body Is Mine

 According to the New York Farm Animal Save there are over 80 live animal businesses in the NYC five boroughs area.
 There are four within walking distance of my apartment.
 These urban farmed animal slaughterhouses imprison and slaughter chickens, turkeys, rabbits, pigeons, quail, ducks, guinea hens, lambs, sheep, goats, young cows, bulls and pigs.
 They come from the intensive farm industry, that is to say from factory farms.
 As one walks closer to the vicinity of a "live poultry" business a noxious mix of blood, urine, feces and death penetrates the air; walk through the door and the stench of the slaughterhouse is assaulting.
 Rows of filthy cages stacked on top of each other line all sides of the walls.
 The animals are stuffed into the cages, huddling together with a pale disquieting awareness.
 Men in long plastic aprons and rubber boots preside over the inmates.
 When a customer wants to purchase an animal; the man grabs the frightened animal out of the cage to the alarm of her cage mates and carries her upside down by her feet or hind legs--wings flapping, bodies’ writhing-crying out.
-There is no thought for her; she is degraded, reduced to a food commodity and that's all.
+There is no thought for her; she is degraded, reduced to a routine violence as food commodity and that's all.
 She is bound, weighed and killed within minutes.
 The customer is handed a plastic shopping bag that contains a warm dead body...

-I conceived of this art project as an eco-feminist protest that aligns feminism with animal defense.
+This art project is an eco-feminist protest that aligns feminism with animal defense.
 The message "my body is mine" is carved into a woodcut of a nonhuman animal silhouette.
 The starkness of the message resonates with me on multiple levels that intertwine animal advocacy with feminism.
 One might take for granted the privileged right to your own body, yet bodies are also sites of unspeakable brutality and oppression through the many systems of racism, sexism, ableism, and speciesism.